 AI News & Events

 We've compiled some recent happenings relating to AI.
 If you've come across a great article or resource, let us know so that we can add it.
+For Recent News, scroll to the bottom of this page to find a newsfeed of articles relating to AI and educaiton.

 From President's Weekly Perspective (March 31, 2025):